quinn-dougherty/epistemics-webdev-projects/README.md

 We may put in issue templates by topic area (wikis, prediction markets, estimational programming languages or stacks) later.

-Please use either the `unpaid` or `have funding, discuss fees` label.
+Please use either the `unpaid` or `have funding / inquire for fees` labels.

 ## Subjective scoped/concrete scores: